Hypomelanosis of Ito

 Incontinentia pigmenti achromians

-The cause is unknown.
+Health care providers do not know the exact cause, but they believe it is a problem with genes.
 It is twice as common in girls than in boys.

 - Crossed eyes (strabismus)